rec/gitz/doc/git-copy.rst

 ========

 ``git copy old new``
-    Copy the branch "old" to "new", both locally and in remote repositories where the branch "old" exists.
+    Copy the branch "old" to "new", both locally and the remote repository.

     Fails if "new" exists locally or in the remote repositories.

 ``git copy -a old new``
 ``git copy --all old new``
-    Copy the branch "old" to "new", both locally and in remote repositories, even protected branches or repositories.
+    Copy the branch "old" to "new", both locally and on the remote repository, even protected branches or repositories.

     Fails if "new" exists locally or in the remote repositories.

 ``git copy -f old new``
 ``git copy --force old new``
-    Copy the branch "old" to "new", both locally and in remote repositories where the branch "old" exists.
+    Copy the branch "old" to "new", both locally and on the upstream remote repository.

-    Overwrites "new" if it exists locally or in the remote repositories.
+    Overwrites "new" if it exists locally or in the remote repository.